GrinonBarrett/Taksidos/Core Rules/Creatures/Jeel.md

 [Prcp] 5 (+1)
 [Empy] 5 (+1)

-**Run Speed**: It may run up to 3 yards per move.
+**Run Speed**: It may run up to 2 yards per move.

 **Unarmed Attacks**;

- • Venomous Touch: The infectious pudding may use any part of its body to strike a foe within 1 foot.
-This is a melee toxic attack.
+ • Venomous Touch: The jeel can attempt to digest a creature it is contact with.
+This is a melee acid attack made with disadavantage which may only be performed against a grappled foe.

 ---------------------